stefanspringer1/SwiftXML/README.md

 ### Manipulation of an XML document

-Other than some other libraries for XML, the manipulation of the document as built in memory is “in place", i.e. no new XML document is built.
+Other than some other libraries for XML, the manipulation of the document as built in memory is “in place”, i.e. no new XML document is built.
 The goal is to be able to apply many isolated manipulations to an XML document efficiently.
 But it is always possible to clone a document easily with references to or from the old version.

 The following features are important: